 What other job could we do where we get to meet new people from across the world every day?
 We’ve already shared drinks, meals and chats with people from Germany, Netherlands, UK, France, Belgium and South Africa and its only May, we still have another 6 months here of making new friends and sharing experiences!

-3. The work is fun
+3. Work is fun

 Ok, when you are working on a campsite you have to do a lot of cleaning, but it really isn’t that bad.
 Once we have prepared and cleaned our mobiles and tents we get to spend the rest of the day chatting to our guests (usually over a bottle of wine or a cold beer) and relaxing.
 We manage our own time so we clean early and the rest of the day is ours to do with as we please before our guests check in.
 Our job is to make sure people have an awesome holiday with us, this means we get to have fun making that happen.